 This research was supported by a grant to PMAJ and the TRIA Network from the Natural Sciences and Engineering Research Council of Canada (grant no. NET GP 434810-12), with contributions from Alberta Agriculture and Forestry, fRI Research, Manitoba Conservation and Water Stewardship, Canadian Forest Service (Natural Resources Canada), Northwest Territories Environment and Natural Resources, Ontario Ministry of Natural Resources and Forestry, Saskatchewan Ministry of Environment, West Fraser, and Weyerhaeuser.
 JW was also supported by a scholarship from the Forest Complexity Modelling (FCM) NSERC CREATE.
 Computations were made on the supercomputer CEDAR managed by Compute Canada (www.computecanada.ca).
-Finally, we thank Jeremy Larroque, Hinatea Ariey, and Charlotte Van Engeland, for their comments on an earlier version of the manuscript.
+Finally, we thank Jeremy Larroque, Hinatea Ariey and Charlotte Van Engeland for their comments on an earlier version of the manuscript.

 REFERENCES